mangaloyalty/mangaloyalty/README.md

 ## Mobile

-With *MangaLoyalty* running on your computer, you can connect your mobile device.
+With *MangaLoyalty* running, you can connect your mobile device.

 ### Android